Permissions

 View Source

-Control how your agent uses tools with permission modes and declarative allow/deny rules.
+Control how your agent uses tools with permission modes, hooks, and declarative allow/deny rules.

 Official Documentation: This guide is based on the official Claude Agent SDK documentation.
 Examples are adapted for Elixir.

 The Elixir SDK provides permission controls to manage how Claude uses tools.
-Use permission modes and tool rules to define what is allowed automatically, and the permission_prompt_tool option to delegate decisions at runtime.
+Use permission modes and tool rules to define what is allowed automatically, and the :can_use_tool callback to handle everything else at runtime.

 How permissions are evaluated